-\item \textbf{Voting Phase:} This phase corresponds to both the input stage of~$GA_v$ and the grade~$1$ output phase of~$GA_{v-1}$.
-Validators with a grade~$1$ output treat it as a \emph{lock}.
-To maintain safety, they only input to~$GA_v$ either the lock or a proposal that extends it.
+Next, at time $t_v + \Delta$, comes a \emph{voting phase}, corresponding both to the input phase of $GA_v$ and to the output phase for grade~$1$ of $GA_{v-1}$.
+Validators which have a grade~$1$ output treat it as a \emph{lock}, and to preserve Safety they only input to~$GA_v$ either the lock itself or a proposal which extends it.